• StarRed Nucleic Acid Gel Stain (10000 × )|StarRed Nucleic Acid Gel Stain

 Directions:

-TAE buffer configuration: 50X TAE electrophoresis buffer [Tris 242g (2M), EDTA 37.2g (100mM), add about 57ml of acetic acid to adjust pH=8.5; make up to 1000mL; use ddH 2 Prepare 1X TAE electrophoresis buffer by diluting 50-fold.
+TAE buffer preparation: 50X TAE electrophoresis buffer [Tris 242g (2M), EDTA 37.2g (100mM), add about 57ml of acetic acid to adjust the pH to 8.5; make up to 1000mL; use ddH 2 Prepare 1X TAE running buffer by diluting the solution 50-fold.

-TBE buffer configuration: 10X TBE electrophoresis buffer [Tris 107.8146 g (890 mM), boric acid 55.0287 g (890 mM), EDTA 5.845 g (20 mM), add about 4 g of NaOH to adjust pH = 8.3; constant volume 1000 mL];
+TBE buffer preparation: 10X TBE electrophoresis buffer [Tris 107.8146 g (890 mM), boric acid 55.0287 g (890 mM), EDTA 5.845 g (20 mM), add approximately 4 g of NaOH to adjust pH to 8.3; make up to 1000 mL];

 1. Gel staining (same as EB, staining before electrophoresis)